Meet The Board Members

 Jodi Nedrow-Counihan

 Jodi was born in Illinois, received her BS from Indiana University School of Business and her MBA from DePaul University, Chicago.
-She has over 30 years of international consumer marketing experience and prior to her retirement last year she was the Vice-President of Marketing at Gorton’s seafood.
+She has over 30 years of international consumer marketing experience working for companies such as General Mills, Unilever, Quaker Oats and Gorton’s Seafood.
+Currently she is teaching Marketing at Endicott College in Beverly.
 She is delighted to bring her passion for building brands and businesses to the Cape Ann Symphony.
-Jodi grew up playing the piano and singing in the A Cappella choir all through school, loves classical music and finds tinkering away at the piano a great form of relaxation.
+Jodi grew up playing the piano and singing in the choir all through school, loves classical music and finds tinkering away at the piano a great form of relaxation.
 Jodi and her husband Brad have three children and live in Wenham.

 Jonathan Stringer